I love my God. I have since long before I was a Nun. Long before I got used to wearing a habit.

 What they don’t realise is that I also have seen their side of love and relationships.
 As a young woman, I had been in love with a young man named Ryan.

 He had the appearance of a God (I know I shouldn’t say that), and the most amazing thing about him was that he had chosen me.

-My father often told that I took after his mother.
+My father often told me I took after his mother.
 A small woman who could disappear quietly into the background and was rarely ever heard from.
 My Father had come over as a boy during the 60s.
 He eventually met my mother who was a child of the 70s.
-When he walked out on the day of my third birthday, she took up Catholicism with a devotion that was all consuming.
+When he walked out on the day of my third birthday, she took up Catholicism with a devotion that was all-consuming.

 Happy birthday Linda Tanaka.

 Dear God, you always knew about Ryan, didn’t you?
 You knew the reason he liked me.
 It was due to a trait etched into my character by my father’s culture; my Japanese servility.